 I eventually graduated from LIFE Pacific College (formerly LIFE Bible College) and went on to Pastor a local church for several years.
 Eventually, I questioned my leadership in my family and concluded that I had not done well.
 My passion for ministry had overridden my prior commitment to my family.
 After a great deal of prayer and soul searching, I resigned and left the pastoral ministry to work on my duties as a husband and father – prerequisites for eldership.
 It is with great joy that after about three decades I am embarking on this ministry of writing devotional works and find myself in a new ministry to the body of Christ.

 I am married to Karen (51 years now) and have two children and two granddaughters.
 Karen and I live in Escondido, California, which is located in North San Diego County.
 I work as a financial planner/investment advisor with WorthPointe, LLC.
 I am a partner in the firm.
-I also do some expert witness work in cases where trustees and beneficiaries are at odds with one another.

 From my earliest years, I was taught that the Bible is God’s word and the rule for all of life, not just “religious” life.
 I believe that more now than ever.

 Most importantly, the Bible is the personal communication of our Creator and Redeemer to us personally.
 It is the primary vehicle through which we get to know him.
 Reading, studying and meditating on Scripture is essential to an accurate, intimate, knowledge of God.